jessesquires/jessesquires.com/_posts/2018-02-08-how-to-sysdiagnose-ios.md

 {% include updated_notice.html
     date='2018-02-09'
     update_message='Apparently the direct links to the instructions below are not working, even if you are logged-in to your Apple developer account.
-You can find all sysdiagnose instructions on the <a href="https://developer.apple.com/bug-reporting/profiles-and-logs/?name=sysdiagnose" class="alert-link">official Bug Reporting page</a>.'
+You can find all sysdiagnose instructions on the <a href="https://developer.apple.com/bug-reporting/profiles-and-logs/?name=sysdiagnose">official Bug Reporting page</a>.'
 %}

 {% include updated_notice.html
-    update_message='Many thanks to Michael Prentice for <a href="https://github.com/jessesquires/jessesquires.com/issues/87#issuecomment-450595104" class="alert-link">pointing out</a> that you can also run sysdiagnose on the iOS simulator.
+    update_message='Many thanks to Michael Prentice for <a href="https://github.com/jessesquires/jessesquires.com/issues/87#issuecomment-450595104">pointing out</a> that you can also run sysdiagnose on the iOS simulator.
 To do this, run <code>xcrun simctl diagnose</code> and the output will be placed in <code>/private/tmp/</code>.'
 %}

 {% include post_image.html %}